muhammadqamar/gatsby_demo_for_doug/markdowns_files/area_title/heading.md

 ---
 title: heading
-name: "Bring your impact up to speed with:"
+name: We bring your impact  up to speed
 slug: mianTitle
 ---